-- 15.1.
-It is to be presumed by the Investigating Committee that a member under investigation will normally wish to explain their perspective on a complaint in person and the Investigating Committee will do as much as is reasonably practicable to enable this, bearing in mind the need for an appropriately timely resolution of the complaint. - 15.2.
-A hearing of evidence by a member who is the subject of a complaint is an opportunity by which a member can provide explanation and clarification to enable the Investigating Committee to reach a fair and balanced conclusion. - 15.3.
-There is no obligation on a member to attend an oral hearing, but if the member is not available or willing to give oral evidence, the Investigating Committee will need to form their views based on the evidence that is available to them. - 15.4.
-In the absence of oral evidence, the Investigating Committee will always request a written statement from the member who is under investigation and allow reasonable time for its preparation. - 15.5.
-Because of the potential implications for the professional status of a member, the Investigating Committee will make every reasonable effort to ensure that there are appropriate safeguards for a fair hearing of oral evidence by a member. - 15.6.
-In furtherance of a fair hearing of a member's evidence, the Investigating Committee will: - agree a date for the hearing of oral evidence, no less than 30 days from the date it informs the member of their request to hear oral evidence. - make reasonable arrangements to enable the attendance of the member, either virtually or in person, taking into account the personal and professional circumstances of the member. - endeavour to ensure that the member is provided with as much information as lawfully permissible or reasonably practicable in relation to the complaint in a timely manner. - not unreasonably prevent the presence of, or representation by, one other person (normally a Faculty member or legally qualified adviser), as well as any interpreter or intermediary as may be required for comprehension of the proceedings. - permit the submission of comments by the member in advance of any hearing.
+- 14.1.
+It is to be presumed by the Investigating Committee that a member under investigation will normally wish to explain their perspective on a complaint and the Investigating Committee will do as much as is reasonably practicable to enable this, bearing in mind the need for an appropriate and timely resolution of the complaint. - 14.2.
+A hearing of evidence by a member or registered practitioner who is the subject of a complaint is an opportunity by which a member can provide explanation and clarification to enable the Investigating Committee to reach a fair and balanced conclusion. - 14.3.
+There is no obligation on the member or registered practitioner to attend an oral hearing, but if they are not available or willing to give oral evidence, the Investigating Committee will need to form their views based on the evidence that is available to them. - 14.4.
+In the absence of oral evidence, the Investigating Committee will always request a written statement from the member or registered practitioner who is under investigation and allow reasonable time for its preparation. - 14.5.
+Because of the potential implications for the professional status of the member or registered practitioner, the Investigating Committee will make every reasonable effort to ensure that there are appropriate safeguards for a fair hearing of oral evidence by the member or registered practitioner. - 14.6.
+In furtherance of a fair hearing of evidence, the Investigating Committee will:

-- enable witnesses to be called by the member, so far as is reasonably practicable. - 15.7.
-The member under investigation is not entitled to question another witness but is entitled to a record of any evidence that they provide, which the Investigating Committee intends to use to form the basis of their decision.
+- 14.6.1. agree a date for the hearing of oral evidence, no less than 30 days from the date it informs the member or registered practitioner of their request to hear oral evidence; - 14.6.2. make reasonable arrangements to enable the attendance of the member or registered practitioner, either virtually or in person, taking into account the personal and professional circumstances of the member; - 14.6.3. endeavour to ensure that the member or registered practitioner is provided with as much information as lawfully permissible or reasonably practicable in relation to the complaint in a timely manner; - 14.6.4. not unreasonably prevent the presence of, or representation by, one other person (normally a Faculty member or legally qualified adviser), as well as any interpreter or intermediary as may be required for comprehension of the proceedings; - 14.6.5. permit the submission of comments by the member or registered practitioner in advance of any hearing; - 14.6.6. enable witnesses to be called by the member or registered practitioner, so far as is reasonably practicable. - 14.7.
+The member or registered practitioner under investigation is not entitled to question another witness but is entitled to a record of any evidence that they provide, which the Investigating Committee intends to use to form the basis of their decision.

-16. Preparation of a final report of the Investigating Committee
+15. Preparation of a Final Report of the Investigating Committee